VeronikaSukhonos/chronos/README.md

 Project documentation can be found [**here**](./docs/) and contains:
 * description of our experience (activities, findings, problems, conclusions) while working on a project according to Challenge Based Learning (CBL) framework
 * description of all API endpoints
-* description of the project structure and all features
+* screenshots of all features